MWPainter/pose-estimation/README.md

 TODO: explain where models are saved and the file format

 TODO: continue explaining params.
 For example, how to specify the checkpoints for each of the models in the 'stitched' model, and --lr.
 (Have one per **useful** option in options.py)

+### Running Models
+Saved models can be run on a dataset to provide predictions:

+- `python run.py "hourglass"` Runs the stacked hourglass network to get 2D pose predictions from
+    - `--load` required, filename for the network checkpoint to be used
+    - `--input_dir` required, the directory for the images to run the network on
+    - `--output_dir` the directory to store the predictions at (in a PyTorch dataset)